el2718/range_photo/README.md

 And edit third line to set the directory of output: dir_ranged="/ranged/"

-Please check that the conmands of heif-convert, mediainfo, exiftime, exiftags, and exif are available in the system.
+Please check that the conmands of heif-convert, mediainfo, exiftime, exiftags, and exif are available in the system

-Please run the script under shell by julia 1.0 with the command: julia range_photo.jl
+Please run the script under a shell with the command: julia range_photo.jl